codepath/android_guides/Troubleshooting-API-calls.md

      <img src="https://imgur.com/yuRmGRC.png">

-5. If you are using AsyncHttpClient, you have to set the proxy settings manually (see [this GitHub issue](https://github.com/loopj/android-async-http/issues/971) for more details):

-     ```java
-     AsyncHttpClient client = new AsyncHttpClient();
-     client.setProxy(System.getProperty("http.proxyHost"), Integer.parseInt(System.getProperty("http.proxyPort")));
-     ```

-6. If you are targeting API 24 or above, make sure that your app allows the self-signed Charles Proxy certificate to be used.
+5. If you are targeting API 24 or above, make sure that your app allows the self-signed Charles Proxy certificate to be used.
 Add this file to your `res/xml/network_security_config.xml`:

      ```xml
      <?xml version="1.0" encoding="utf-8"?>